udacity/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 6 steps.

-First, I converted the images to grayscale.
+Step 1.
+I converted the images to grayscale.
-Second, I defined a kernel size and apply Gaussian smoothing the gray image.
+Step 2.
+I defined a kernel size and apply Gaussian smoothing.
-Third, I defined parameters for Canny.
+Step 3.
+I defined parameters for Canny and apply.
-Forth, I defined a ROI region with four sided polygon Fifth, I defined the hough transform parameters
+Step 4.
+I defined a ROI mask with four sided polygon.
+Step 5.
+I defined the hough transform parameters.
-Sixth, Draw lines on the edge image
+Step 6.
+I drawed the lines on the edge image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating scopes of lines and delete unreasonable lines which has a degree out of range.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating the scope of lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+After calculating the scope of lines, I deleted the unreasonable lines which has a out of range about scope.

+The results of my pipelines are like below images.

+![alt text][result1]
-![alt text][image1]
+![alt text][result2]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+I think my code have some potential shortcomings.

+As I just delete some unreasonable lane lines with scopes so it is dependent the threshold of scopes conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+My code is possible improved by additional stretegy.

+If I can delete unuseful lines between two major lane lines of left and right side, it would be better than now.

+And If I can track the two side lines continuously with curvature not straight line, it would be better than now.

+![alt text][result3]